 "I'm dining alone tonight," I told the waiter.
 "Should I choose a stool at the bar."
 I had no plan of hogging a four-top alone while a line formed out the door.
 "No," he replied.
 "Just pick any table you want."

 He cleared three of the place settings and left me with a feast-worthy table.
 Before glimpsing the menu I was struck by the tasteful 1930s New England furnishings and décor.
-The building was
+The building was erected in 1931 and housed a general store and post office for decades.
+Aside from a few mechanized hints of modernity it still looks as if plucked from that era.
+The warmly worn tables, simple but elegant bar, and high windows letting in a summer breeze are not replicas.
+It's an authentic Edwardian setting offering a traditional (though creative) New England menu with some exotic additions.

 Co-owner Meredith Kennard and her husband, Peter Platt, have owned New Marlborough's Old Inn on the Green, wearing Zagat's ‘Best in the Berkshires' crown, since 2005.
 Pratt serves as executive chef, before which he helmed Wheatleigh's renowned kitchen.
 Pratt recruited fellow Wheatleigh veteran Gustavo Perez, originally of Oaxaca, Mexico, to oversee the Southfield Store's kitchen when Kennard and Pratt purchased the building in 2006.